Latvia in the Eurovision Song Contest 2017

-Latvia participated in the Eurovision Song Contest 2017 with the song "Line" written by Agnese Rakovska, Kristaps Ērglis and Kristians Rakovskis.
+Latvia was represented at the Eurovision Song Contest 2017 with the song "Line" written by Agnese Rakovska, Kristaps Ērglis and Kristians Rakovskis.
 The song was performed by the group Triana Park.
 The Latvian broadcaster Latvijas Televīzija (LTV) organized the national final Supernova 2017 in order to select the Latvian entry for the 2017 contest in Kyiv, Ukraine.
 22 songs were selected to compete in the national final, which consisted of four shows: two heats, one semi-final and a final.
 In the heats and the semi-final, four entries were selected to advance from each show: two entries selected based on a public televote and two entries selected by a four-member jury panel.
 Four songs ultimately qualified to compete in the final on 26 February 2017 where a public vote exclusively selected "Line" performed by Triana Park as the winner.

 Latvia was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 9 May 2017.
 Performing as the closing entry during the show in position 18, "Line" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Latvia placed eighteenth (last) out of the 18 participating countries in the semi-final with 21 points.